 This year I’m going to fully document the gluttony that is the Gavin/Flitter Thanksgiving “weekend” (it’s really more the better part of a week: Wednesday – Saturday).
-As a teaser, below I reveal nearly a decade of historical testaments to the gut.
+As a teaser, below I reveal two decades of historical testaments to the gut.
 Each year, my mother and her sister gather to craft an exquisite and entirely homemade feast.
 No attention to detail is too small.

 2002 – While the feasting and plates like this go back for decades prior, it was only in 2002 with the purchase of my first DLSR that I started recording the spoils.
 Notice not only the large number of dishes, where everything is made from scratch (including cranberry sauce, stuffing, etc), but the carefully planed color coordination.